walkerhughes/portfolio/lsi.md

     return cosines[-2], cosines[0]
 ```

 Now that we understand how we can mathematically compare written text, let's dig a little deeper into our bag of words approach.
 Simple bag of words methods can be too simplistic since mere word counts make no comment on how important a word may be in the context of a document (and to every text there is a context!).
-Most all documents will contain a set of very similar words that are used very often (like, a, the, and, etc) and which contribute little to our overall understanding of the content of the document's semantics.
+Most all documents will contain a set of very similar words that are used very often (like, a, the, and, etc) but which contribute little to our overall understanding of the content of the document's semantics.

 More specific words may contain a high information content even if they are not mentioned many times in a document.
-For example, speaches that mention "OPEC" and "inflation" are likely to be more related than speeches that just mention "oil."
-It would make sense that we would need to be able to implement a global weighting over the entire corpus of words to emphasize these feaatures.
+For example, speaches that mention "OPEC" and "inflation" are likely to be more related than speeches that only mention "oil."
+It would make sense that we would need to be able to implement a global weighting over the entire corpus of words to emphasize these features.

 Below I implement a naive bag of words approach to LSI with no global weighting on the words in our corpus, and then I implement a globally weighted version as well as explained below.
 The function `document_converter` implements the unweighted version by creating a set of the unique words in all State of the Union Addresses we have, and filters out very common words such as "like," "the," "and," and so on.
 It also filters punctuation.
-It returns a matrix X as described above, then I implement PCA through the SVD.
+It then returns a matrix X as described above, to which I apply PCA through the SVD.

 ```python